syncfusion-content/blazor-docs/blazor/dropdown-list/value-binding.md

 ## Dynamically change TItem

-Change the `TItem` property dynamically, which defines the datasource type of the DropDownList component with the help of the `@typeparam` directive.
+The `TItem` property can be changed dynamically by defining the datasource type of the DropDownList component with the help of the `@typeparam` directive.
 The following sample demonstration explains how to change  the TItem dynamically with different type of datasource.

 ### Creating generic dropdownList component